Rams RFC: Ground

 Rams play home fixtures at Old Bath Road in the village of Sonning on the north-east outskirts of Reading.
-As it is next to the A4 travel links are decent, with parking available at the ground and regular bus services going into Reading which is accessible by train.
+As it is next to the A4 travel links are good, with parking available at the ground and regular bus services to Reading which is accessible by train.
 The ground consists of a main pitch next to a modern club-house, along with a number of other pitches for second XV and junior rugby.

-The capacity is approximately 1,250 (all standing) around the main pitch and on the club-house balcony.
+Originally all standing, in 2021 the 300 seat Pountney Stand was built, named after the club's founding father Leslie Pountney.
+The ground capacity is around 2,000, with the 300 seater stand and approximately 1,700 (all standing) around the main pitch and on the club-house balcony.

+On 6 December 2024 a record crowd of 1,829 attended Old Bath Road for the top of the table clash between Rams and Richmond.